menu icon

 Instructions

-Step 1 - Cook the ¾ cup of short grain rice according to packet instructions.
-Once the rice is cooked, let it cool slightly but not fully.
+Step One: Cook your short grain rice according to packet instructions.
+Once the rice is cooked, allow it to cool slightly but not fully.

 You need the rice to be warm enough to handle.
 This will make it easier for the rice balls to stick together.

-Step 2 - While the rice is cooking, you can coarsely chop your nori (seaweed) sheets.
+Step Two: While the rice is cooking, you can coarsely chop your nori (seaweed) sheets.

-Step 3 - Combine the cooked rice, cut nori, sesame oil, and soy sauce in a mixing bowl.
+Step Three: Combine the cooked rice, cut nori, sesame oil, and soy sauce in a mixing bowl.

 Slightly wet your hands with water and mix the ingredients together until well combined.

-Step 4 - Scoop one tablespoon of the mixture once it is combined and shape into a ball.
+Step Four: Scoop one tablespoon of the mixture once it is combined and shape into a ball.
 Repeat this until all the rice mixture has been used up.

 Shaping Korean rice balls into round balls using hands.

-Step 5 - Garnish the tops of the seaweed rice balls with sesame seeds if you want.
+Step Five: Garnish the tops of the seaweed rice balls with sesame seeds if you want.

 You could even drizzle some mayonnaise over the top of the rice balls to make mayo rice balls.